Cervical Lymphadenopathy In Children

 However, if the lymph nodes are swelling due to a cancer, then the treatment would involve:

 - Radiation therapy

-For more information relating to Cervical Lymphadenopathy, please contact our Consultant Paediatric Surgeon and Consultant Paediatricians below:
+For consultation on Cervical Lymphadenopathy, make an appointment with our Consultant Paediatric Surgeon and Consultant Paediatricians below: